Accounts Receivable Software

 cta request a demo

-What is Bad Debt (or Doubtful Accounts)?
+What is Bad Debt Expense?

-Why is Tracking Bad Debt Important for Your Business?
+Why is Tracking Bad Debt Expense Important?

-How do you Calculate Bad Debt?
+How to Calculate Bad Debt Expense?

-The Direct Write-off Method.
+1. The Direct Write-off Method

 The write-off method is the most straightforward way to calculate and report your bad debt.
 It means simply manually recording your bad debt as an expense, as they occur.